Unity & District Chamber of Commerce

 - Attractive business incentive packages are available to ventures that provide Unity with an increased population and/or tax base.

 - Retail opportunities continue to expand.
-The vitality of the retail and service sectors is apparent in the Main Street 2000 program with its major renovations to the downtown area.
+The vitality of the retail and service sectors is apparent in the downtown area.

 - Transportation links include major north-south and east-west highway routes, two major railways (Canadian National and Canadian Pacific), and one of the busiest municipal airports in Saskatchewan.The Via Rail passenger service linking the West Central Region to major centres across Canada stops at Unity.